Hmong people: Miao nationality

 Today, the Hmong in China are categorized under the umbrella term Miáo (苗) along with three other indigenous cultural groups, which include non-Hmong peoples such as the Hmu and the Xong of southeast Guizhou.
 The Chinese Miao minority was created in 1949 as part of the ethnic identification project in which members of the ethnic groups that now comprise the Miao umbrella group campaigned for identification under the name Miao—taking advantage of its familiarity and associations of historical political oppression.
 The push to appropriate Miao as the official name of their minzu nationality received significant contributions from three Miao intellectuals, however none of them were Hmong.
 The various Miao sub-groups freely identify as Miao or Chinese while reserving their specific ethnonyms for intra-ethnic communication.
 According to Jacques Lemoine, "Chinese Hmong have the Miao nationality but Hmong ethnicity" because the People's Republic of China doesn't recognize ethnicity.

 The Miao minority group has been described as extremely heterogeneous.
 The four main groups classified as Miao in China are the Hmong, Hmao, Hmu, and the Xong.
 Despite speaking related languages belonging to the Hmongic language group, these four ethnic groups have little in common and their languages are mutually unintelligible.
-Even the group closest to the Hmong, the Hmao, speak a language that is as different from Hmong as Italian is to French.
+Even the group closest to the Hmong, the Hmao, speak a language that is as different from Hmong as Italian is from French.
 They diverged significantly as early as a thousand years ago, after which they may have had no relation to each other at all.
 Without their official classification as the Miao minority after 1949, it is unlikely that they would be able to recognize any affinity with each other.
 However none of the four groups have obtained official status as distinct minorities in China.
 Their names are generally unrecognized by the Chinese and are only used as part of the local vernacular language.
 As a result, only a small portion of the modern Miao people initially identified as Hmong.

 The cumbersome umbrella term "Miao" refers to a number of disparate groups totaling 7.5 million people as of 1990, speaking three mutually unintelligible dialects and scattered over seven provinces in southwest China...
 These multiple sub-groups have been variously divided into large aggregates such as the Black, Red, Blue, White, and Flowery groups, or later the Eastern, Central or Western dialect groups.
 It was only in the Maoist period, with the national implementation of identification policies... that the diverse Miao in China came to recognize each other as co-ethnics and to identify with and operate under the ethnonym "Miao."
 Only a portion of those identified as Miao—the ones distributed over western Guizhou and parts of Yunnan, particularly the border areas—call themselves "Hmong" in their own language.